yosiojapan/yosiojapan/README.md

 -->
 Python is studying

-Assume TypeScript since there is no MEL.
+No MEL, use TypeScript instead.

 <!--